-Steamboat Ski Area is reporting that 7.5 inches of new snow fell at mid-mountain.
+Steamboat Ski Area is reporting 5 inches of new snow in the past 48 hours at mid-mountain.